kubeflow/examples/financial_time_series/README.md

 gcloud builds submit --tag $TRAIN_PATH .
 ```

-We will create a bucket to store our artifacts:
+We will create a bucket to store our data and model artifacts:

 ```
 # create storage bucket that will be used to store models